Traditional Thai Medicine and Thai Massage | Concepts and Philosophy

 Four Elements

-Click for more detailseBook
+Click for more detailseBook | More info here

 eBook - Thai Healing Arts Reference Book

 Substances that are solid can be said to have the qualities of the Earth element.
 Substances that are liquid are of the Water element.
-Movement is the quality of the Air element, and Heat is the quality of the Fire element.
+Movement is the quality of the Air element, and heat is the quality of the Fire element.

 The constant interaction of the Four Elements creates and sustains the processes of the human body.
 Therefore, it’s of vital importance to keep them balanced throughout life.
 When the Four Elements of the body are in equilibrium, a person will be healthy.
-In contrast, if an imbalance in these elements occurs, that is, if there is a deficit, an excess, or disability in any of the Four Elements, a person will become ill.
+By contrast, if an imbalance in these elements occurs, that is, if there is a deficit, an excess, or disability in any of the Four Elements, a person will become ill.

-More specifically: illness is thought to be caused by an obstruction of the free flow of Life Energy (Prana or Lom Pran), which is typically due to a malfunction in the Physical Body or in the Citta, which is caused by an imbalance in the Four Elements.
+More specifically: illness is thought to be caused by an obstruction of the free flow of Life Force Energy (Prana or Lom Pran), which is typically due to a malfunction in the Physical Body or in the Citta, which is caused by an imbalance in the Four Elements.

 Holistic Balance

-The imbalance of the three essences causes this natural health and immunity to break down, leaving the organism vulnerable to disease.
+The imbalance of the three essences Body, Citta, and Energy causes one’s natural health and immunity to break down, leaving the person vulnerable to discomforts and disease.

-Thai Traditional Medicine, like all holistic systems, approaches disease not as a merely physical phenomenon, but as simultaneously a mental, physical, and energetic phenomenon.
+TTM, like all holistic healing systems, approaches disease not as a merely physical phenomenon, but as simultaneously a mental, physical, energetic, spiritual, and environmental phenomenon.
 Thus, in the Thai tradition, all ailments are treated holistically.
-All parts of the circle are interconnected.
-Maintaining balance of the three essences is therefore the primary focus of Thai Traditional Medicine and Thai Massage.

 Related Articles